mattwire/civicrm-advanced-events/README.md

 * Ability to hide functionality in the UI that is not required (eg. Tell a Friend, Personal Campaigns).
 * Replace existing repeat events functionality with new based directly on Event templates.
+* Add an "Event Search/Selector" that allows "Copy Participants" and "Delete Event" actions.

 ## Requirements